Fix page

 Clear the obvious variables while the setup is still simple

 Quick wins matter because they stop you from escalating too early.
-Restart the device, reseat the connection, close duplicate control apps, and strip the setup back to one clean route.
+Restart the workflow, confirm the clean path, close duplicate control surfaces, and strip the setup back to one route you can explain.
 These little checks are not glamorous, but they often show right away whether nonce validation or WAF rules is the real choke point.

 Try the simplest stable version of the setup before you touch anything exotic.
 No extra hub if you do not need it, no second control app open in the background, and no assumption that the last setting you changed is automatically innocent.
 If the behavior changes immediately, you just saved yourself a lot of random guesswork.

-1. Reboot the device or the control app with old profiles closed.
+1. Restart the workflow or control app with old profiles closed.

-2. Reconnect through a known-good port, cable, or receiver.
+2. Retest through a known-good route, browser, account, or environment.

 3. Confirm nonce validation did not silently reset after an update.